HARBOR DEBRIS – USE 311

 Special District Request – DEBRIS IN THE WATERWAYS

-AGAIN – Identify as Debris in waterways.
+AGAIN – Identify as Debris in Waterways.
 Please be as detailed as possible, send photos and clear address location, cross streets and streets on either side of the channel, description in addition to moving the red location indicator.

 WHY 311